KnowageLabs/Knowage-Server/doc/user/NGSI/README.md

 ![](media/8_Cockpit_Document.png)

+**IMPORTANT NOTE:** please notice that, while creating a chart widget through its chart designer, you can only use the **id** entity as category.

 ### Chart Engine

 In addition to Cockpit Engine it's also possible to add notifications capabilities to a Chart Engine Document.
 In order to do so, you need to directly change the XML template associated with the document.
 A snippet for this functionality is the following: